awsdocs/aws-java-developer-guide-v2/doc_source/creating-clients.rst

 Service clients in the SDK are thread-safe.
 For best performance, treat them as long-lived objects.
 Each client has its own connection pool resource that is released when the client is garbage collected.
-The clients in the |sdk-java| 2.0 now extend the AutoClosable interface.
+The clients in the |sdk-java-v2| now extend the AutoClosable interface.
 For best practices, explicitly close a client by calling the :methodname:`close` method.

 .. topic:: To close a client